Reducing the Impact of Natural Disasters

 Canada works to reduce the impact of natural disasters throughout the development of policies and programming, while encouraging countries to incorporate climate change adaptation needs into their poverty reduction strategies.
 Governments, from the local to the national level, bear the primary responsibility for protecting their populations from natural hazards and for responding to the humanitarian needs created by natural disasters.

-Through the Department of Foreign Affairs, Trade and Development, Canada provides proactive financial support to the International Strategy for Disaster Reduction and other key international disaster risk reduction actors for their preparedness, mitigation, and early warning activities in support of the Hyogo Framework.
+Through the Department of Global affairs Canada provides proactive financial support to the International Strategy for Disaster Reduction and other key international disaster risk reduction actors for their preparedness, mitigation, and early warning activities in support of the Hyogo Framework.

 Canada also supports international and multilateral organizations, such as the International Federation of Red Cross and Red Crescent Societies, the United Nations Development Programme, the United Nations Disaster Assessment and Coordination system, UNESCO, and the World Meteorological Organization, to strengthen risk reduction and disaster management capacity in their work at the global, regional, national, and local levels.
 Support is also provided for key regional initiatives, such as the World Bank's Caribbean Catastrophe Risk Insurance FacilityFootnote * (PDF, 405 KB, 4 pages).